AndreRudolph/impulsephp-doc/docs/client/components.md

 Event listener should be emitted by calling the emit method whenever you want an event to be processed.

 <pre class="imp-code code-white  language-js">
-<code class="language-js">export class Message extends AbstractReactComponent
+<code class="language-js">export class Counter extends AbstractReactComponent
 {
     getTemplate(attributes) {
         return (